f0i/btcgiftcards/README.md

 ### Further plans

-- Secure account by creating an II (To introduce new users to Internet Identity, which is widely used by apps on the IC)
 - Automate sending emails (most likeley needed at some point, currently still manual)
-- Progress indicator for ckBTC minter
 - Add redeem by code (without email verification)

+### Obsolete

 - Shortcut to transfer gift card balance to main account
+  - Not relevant as there is only one account for both gift cards and deposits.
+- Progress indicator for ckBTC minter
+  - Minting ckBTC has been removed.
+Users should use the NNS to convert between ckBTC and Bitcoin.
+- Secure account by creating an II (To introduce new users to Internet Identity, which is widely used by apps on the IC)
+  - Does not add much value for the app and makes it more confusing for new users.
+Users can learn about II by getting introduced to the NNS and other dApps on the IC.